 Germany's arms industry is under pressure to diversify its business because the government wants to reduce the country's arms exports.
 Talks have begun in Berlin aimed at engineering the change without losing jobs.

-Germany's Economy Minister Sigmar Gabriel has announced plans to cut German arms exports to country's outside of the European Union and the NATO military alliance.
-For the heads of Germany's arms manfuacturers, the minister's plans aim to ruin an entire industry and a profitable business model that has earned them billions of euros.
-Ever since taking office as minister in the cabinet of Chancellor Angela Merkel, Gabriel has rejected requests for the export of defense hardware to non-EU countries The leader justifies his decisions by saying that he is abiding by legal requirements, stipulating that the government must ensure that German weapons don't end up being used in conflicts around the world.
+Germany's Economy Minister Sigmar Gabriel has announced plans to cut German arms exports to countries outside of the European Union and the NATO military alliance.
+For the heads of Germany's arms manufacturers, the minister's plans aim to ruin an entire industry and a profitable business model that has earned them billions of euros.
+Ever since taking office as minister in the cabinet of Chancellor Angela Merkel, Gabriel has rejected requests for the export of defense hardware to non-EU countries.
+The leader justifies his decisions by saying that he is abiding by legal requirements, stipulating that the government must ensure that German weapons don't end up being used in conflicts around the world.

 The economics minister has rejected accusations he's bent on destroying the German arms industry, and has called on manufacturers to diversify into civil markets by altering the range and the scope of their products.
 To this effect, the minister has even pledged government help.

 "We will have to discuss about what and how we can contribute to promote the creation of highly advanced spin-offs in civil sector from the classic defense industry, in order to increase the scope of the companies," he said.